-Lesson Title: Comprehending a Listening Passage Theme: Listening Lesson Number: L1-L028 Class: SSS 1 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Answer comprehension questions on a passage.
-Summarise a listening text in their own words.
-Use context clues to infer meaning of new words.
-Preparation 1.
-Practise re 'A Dreadful Jo of lesson). eading the listening text, ourney', aloud (see end ons on the board (see
+Lesson Title: Comprehending a Theme: Listening Listening Passage Lesson Number: L1-L028 Class: SSS 1 Time: 40 minutes Learning Outcomes Preparation By the end of the lesson, pupils 1.
+Practise reading the listening text, will be able to: 'A Dreadful Journey', aloud (see end Answer comprehension questions on of lesson). a passage.
+2. Write the question ons on the board (see 2.
+Summarise a listening text in their end of lesson). own words.
+3. Use context clues to infer meaning of new words.

-- 1. Ask pupils if they have ever seen or been in an accident.
+- Ask pupils if they have ever seen or been in an accident.
 Use the following questions to discuss the topic: - How did they feel? - What do they remember most? - Do they think it is possible to forget such an experience? - 2.
 Tell pupils that today's lesson will be a listening exercise about someone describing an accident.